Calm Australia beat favourites India for sixth Cricket World Cup crown

 Australia’s bowlers, led by Mitchell Starc’s brilliant display of fast bowling with figures of 3-55 in his 10 overs, kept the Indian batting powerhouse at bay with regular dismissals.
 Captain Cummins ended with figures of 2-34 in 10 overs, while fellow seamer Josh Hazlewood had 2-60 in his 10 overs.

-India’s captain Rohit Sharma began the innings in his typically attacking fashion, scoring 47 runs from 31 balls but apart from Kohli and Rahul, no other Indian batter threatened the Australian bowlers on a pitch that offered a balance between bat and ball.
+India’s captain Rohit Sharma began the innings in his typically attacking fashion, scoring 47 runs from 31 balls.
+But apart from Kohli and Rahul, no other Indian batter threatened the Australian bowlers on a pitch that offered a balance between bat and ball.

+Following the loss, Rohit said his team “tried everything” but fell short.

 Australia last won the title at home in 2015.
-Their seventh title widens the gap with the rest of the title-winning countries, including India, who have two, along with the West Indies.
+Their seventh title widens the gap between the rest of the title-winning countries, including India, who have two, along with the West Indies.

 Pakistan, Sri Lanka and England have each won the title once.